cjtessler/MATH3733-SP18/MATH 3733 Symbolic Computation Midterm Review.md

 2. Identify three functions that convert data from one data type to another.
 Provide a practical example of each function and describe when you would use it in an actual program.

-3. Explain the differences and similarities between the `if` statement and a `while` statement in Python

 4. Name and describe three different data types in Python and when they could be used in a program.

-5. Describe two different ways to stop the following `while` loop from iterating:
+4. Describe two different ways to stop the following `while` loop from iterating:

    ```python
    keepgoing = 'yes'